If you haven’t stuffed a tomato yet this season, have you really been living? Here are the best stuffed tomato recipes for summer and beyond.

 5. Bake them if you want to.
 While stuffed raw tomatoes are perfect during peak season, cooked stuffed tomatoes taste great even when the star ingredient isn’t all that stellar (but even better if they are ripe, of course).
 If you want to bake them, especially if you’re using wan winter tomatoes, roast the tomato “shells” on their own for about 10 minutes, then stuff them and finish baking, to ensure they soften and intensify in flavor.
 Sprinkling salt and pepper inside the tomato cavity before stuffing doesn’t hurt either.

-Victorinox Paring Knife, $7.75 on Amazon
+Victorinox Paring Knife, $7.06 from Amazon

 Pretty much the only special equipment you'll need.